Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution

-Yet, fundamental issues remain to be clarified.
-Most notably, except for particular regimes (e.g., weak-coupling, Markovian dynamics with slow Hamiltonian \cite{Alicki}), an unequivocal definition of heat and work in arbitrary open dynamics has been elusive.
-One problem is that such thermodynamic variables are not observables described by Hermitian operators \cite{Talkner08}; rather, they are trajectory-dependent \cite{Vilar-Rubi-WorkDefNotCorrect,Aspuru-Guzik-ThermoInconsistencies,Niedenzu-ConceptsOfWork,Sampaio-ConditionalWaveF,Elouard17}.
+Yet, several fundamental issues remain to be clarified.
+Most notably, except for particular regimes (e.g., weak-coupling, Markovian dynamics with slow driving \cite{Alicki}), an unequivocal definition of heat and work in arbitrary open-quantum system dynamics has been elusive.
+One problem is that such thermodynamic variables are not observables described by Hermitian operators \cite{Talkner08}; rather, they are trajectory-dependent quantities \cite{Vilar-Rubi-WorkDefNotCorrect, Aspuru-Guzik-ThermoInconsistencies, Niedenzu-ConceptsOfWork, Sampaio-ConditionalWaveF, Elouard17}.
 Existing definitions mostly incorporate generators of the dynamics (besides the state) and dynamical master equations with \textit{coherent} and \textit{dissipative} parts \cite{Alicki,Jarzynski-MeanForce,Gelin-MeanForce,Campisi-MeanForce-ParitionFunction,Miller-Anders-MeanForce,Rivas-nonEquilibMeanForce,SciRep:Alipour-corr}.
-For instance, in the widely-used \textit{standard} framework \cite{Spohn-EP,Alicki} the internal energy change due to the dissipative (coherent) part of the master equation has been called heat (work) change.
-An alternative strategy uses the potential of mean force that amounts to pre-averaging the total partition function over the environmental degrees of freedom \cite{Jarzynski-MeanForce,Gelin-MeanForce,Campisi-MeanForce-ParitionFunction,Miller-Anders-MeanForce,Rivas-nonEquilibMeanForce}.
-In addition, there are \textit{semiclassical} approaches where a coarse-grained version of the system state in the energy eigenbasis and semiclassical definitions of heat and work have been employed \cite{Bender_2000,Abe,Polkovnikov-diag-entr}.
+For instance, in the widely-used \textit{conventional} framework \cite{Spohn-EP,Alicki} the internal energy change due to the dissipative (coherent) part of the master equation has been called heat (work) change.
+An alternative strategy uses the potential of mean force that amounts to pre-averaging the total partition function over the environmental degrees of freedom \cite{Jarzynski-MeanForce, Gelin-MeanForce, Campisi-MeanForce-ParitionFunction, Miller-Anders-MeanForce, Rivas-nonEquilibMeanForce}.
+In addition, there are \textit{semiclassical} approaches where a coarse-grained version of the system state in the energy eigenbasis and semiclassical definitions of heat and work have been employed \cite{Bender_2000, Abe, Polkovnikov-diag-entr}.

-Despite extensive efforts, many of the existing approaches neither are consistent with each other nor do they always reproduce expected results according to thermodynamics.
-Although there exist attempts to alleviate or overcome such problems and inconsistencies through ad hoc methods \cite{Shi-heatCoherence,Su-heatCoherence,Rivas-nonEquilibMeanForce}, the issue seems still open and not fully resolved.
+Despite extensive efforts, some of the existing approaches neither are consistent with each other nor do they always reproduce expected results according to thermodynamics.
+Although there exist attempts to overcome such inconsistencies through ad hoc methods \cite{Shi-heatCoherence,Su-heatCoherence,Rivas-nonEquilibMeanForce}, the issue remains unresolved.